 Our sales teams knew how to sell value.

 The quality of our references were exceptional.

 We never had an issue with the quantity of our references.

 According to People Metrics, 78% of buyers seek recommendations from their network when beginning the search for a new partner.
 If you have lots of references, chances are you can find a reference your prospect will know by looking at their LinkedIn profile.

 My surveys and recent research indicates that in person references are best and online reviews on a 3rd party sites are also very valuable.
 Many customers enjoy the prestige associated with interviews in industry publications and well done videos interviews.
-The least valuable are vendor reference materials are found in vendor produced formal case studies.
+The least trusted evidence is vendor reference materials found in vendor produced formal case studies, as compared with industry articles, reference visits, or videos.
 Customers tend to bypass formal corporate approval processes if reviews are online or interviews are done at a conference or user group.

 Train your team to do what it takes to provide value.

 Interview your customers after delivery of value